 This appliance MUST be fully supported on its base, over the entire area of the underside of the appliance.
-The base must also be level and strong enough to support the total product weight, which is approximately 150 kg.
-The fireplace can be recessed into the ground but must maintain clearances
+The base must also be level and strong enough to support the total product weight, which is approximately 160 kg.
 The fireplace can be recessed into the ground but must maintain clearances detailed in the diagram (shown right) for any combustible flooring materials.